BryanGrandon/Frontend-Notes/README.md

 ### DOM Manipulation

 The Document Object Model (DOM) is a programming interface built for HTML and XML documents.
 It represents the page that allows programs and scripts to dynamically update the document structure, content, and style.
-With DOM, we can easily access and manipulate tags, IDs, classes, attributes, etc.

 ### APIs